 Jersey Village real estate is some of the most expensive in Texas, although Jersey Village house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jersey Village is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Jersey Village is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Jersey Village who work in management occupations (15.96%), sales jobs (15.33%), and office and administrative support (11.50%).
+Overall, Jersey Village is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Jersey Village who work in sales jobs (15.42%), management occupations (13.92%), and business and financial occupations (10.13%).

 Also of interest is that Jersey Village has more people living here who work in computers and math than 95% of the places in the US.

-Jersey Village is a very ethnically-diverse city.
+Jersey Village is an extremely ethnically-diverse city.
 The people who call Jersey Village home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Jersey Village residents report their race to be White, followed by Asian.
+The greatest number of Jersey Village residents report their race to be White, followed by Black or African-American.
 Jersey Village also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.40% of the city’s residents.
-Important ancestries of people in Jersey Village include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 19.01% of the city’s residents.
+Important ancestries of people in Jersey Village include German, Irish, English, Czech, and Italian.

 The most common language spoken in Jersey Village is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Chinese.